 Tasia, “We met her this morning, she told us of her namesake’s life in Greece, and her horrible death.”

 Karol, “Our Hypatia would kill them all with a laser.”

-Daria, “Unfortunately, the original Hypatia did not have a built in laser and was not made of titanium and steel.”
+Daria, “Unfortunately, the original Hypatia did not have a built in laser and was not made of titanium.”